Formatting Text

 self.draw()

 When you do big refactors like this, it’s important to work incrementally.
-It might seem more efficient to change everything at once, that efficiency brings with it a risk of failure: trying to do so much that you get confused and have to abandon the whole refactor.
+It might seem more efficient to change everything at once, but that efficiency brings with it a risk of failure: trying to do so much that you get confused and have to abandon the whole refactor.
+So take a moment to test that your browser still works before you move on.

-Our experience with font styles and weights suggests a simple approach.
-First, a field in Layout to track font size:
+Our experience with font styles and weights suggests a simple approach that customizes the size field in Layout.
+It starts out with:

 That variable is used to create the font object: